powei-lin/aprilgrid/README.md

 # Aprilgrid

-aprilgrid: Pure python version of aprilgid
+aprilgrid: Pure python version of aprilgrid

 ## Install from PyPI
 This is the recommended and easiest way to install aprilgrid.
 ```
 pip install aprilgrid
 ```
-We offer pre-built binary wheels for common operating systems.
-To install from source, see below.

 ## Usage
-Some examples of usage can be seen in the src/pupil_apriltags/bindings.py file.
+Some examples of usage can be seen in the example/main.py file.

-The Detector class is a wrapper around the Apriltags functionality.
-You can initialize it as following:
 ```py
 from aprilgrid import Detector